platformsh/platformsh-docs/glossary.rst

 .. glossary::
   :sorted:

+  API
+    Application programming interface.
+Control :term:`Platform` from your programs (and also from the :term:`Platform UI` and :term:`Platform CLI`).

   Application
     Your application regroups all your code and configuration files that you want to deploy.

   Branch
-    A cloned version of a code base that is used to develop and test an update before it is applied to the original code base.
+    A copy of your :term:`git` content.
+A :term:`branch` is used to develop and test an update, before it is :term:`merge` d with the master.
+Create and use branches often.

+  CLI
+    Command Line Interface.
+The original text-based interface for controlling a computer.
+    Useful for running technically advanced commands.
+    Platform.sh provides you with the :term:`Platform CLI` (and the :term:`Platform UI` for web-based work).

   Commerce Marketplace
     A marketplace of services that extend Drupal Commerce.